 Seasonal demand trends add another layer of complexity.
 Sales can fluctuate based on weather patterns and cultural events.
 Historical sales data is invaluable here, helping businesses uncover seasonal patterns to align inventory and marketing strategies efficiently.

-For example, holiday seasons often bring about a surge in retail sales, underscoring the importance of precise seasonal forecasting.
+For example, holiday seasons often surge retail sales, underscoring the importance of precise seasonal forecasting.

-The National Retail Federation projects that holiday retail sales will continue to see an increase, with expectations for 2024 showing a rise of approximately 2.5% to 3.5% from previous years, highlighting the need for accurate forecasting during these peak periods.
+The National Retail Federation projects that holiday retail sales will continue to increase, with expectations for 2024 showing a rise of approximately 2.5% to 3.5% from previous years.
+This highlights the need for accurate forecasting during these peak periods.

 In the context of policy changes, the federal tax credits under the Inflation Reduction Act provide significant leverage, expected to drive the sales of electric vehicles considerably.
-This is a prime example of how governmental policy shifts can have profound market implications.
+This is a prime example of governmental policy shifts having profound market implications.

 Sales Forecasting Methods